The Rover (play): Act IV

 Hellena enters disguised as a man.
 She decides to interfere and approaches Angellica pretending to be one of Hellena's servants.
 She tells a story about a young girl who fell in love and was left standing at the altar because her lover came to Angellica.
 Then she reveals the lover to be Willmore.
 Angellica is moved by the story, Willmore is only excited and impatient to find out who the woman in question is.
 Suddenly, Willmore recognizes Hellena and figures out what's going on.
 He turns to Angellica and starts describing Hellena as a Gypsy, ugly, a monkey, etc. He tells Hellena to go back to her mistress.
 Angellica is outraged with Willmore and vows to take revenge and sends Willmore away.
 Willmore exits with an aside in which he says he plans to try to win Hellena back.

 Florinda and Valeria enter, disguised in different costumes, having momentarily escaped Pedro.
 Then Don Pedro, Belville, and Willmore enter.
 Pedro and Belville seem to be having a serious conversation.
 Willmore follows Florinda when she walks past, again thinking she is a courtesan.
 Frederick comes in and relates Blunt's misadventures to Belville and Pedro.
 They all go off to find him.
 Florinda reenters, still being chased by Willmore.
 Then Hellena arrives and sees Willmore pursuing this "unknown" woman.
 She sends a page to find out where they go.
 Florinda ducks into a door to avoid Willmore; it turns out to be Belville's house.
 The page Hellena sent goes off to relay the information.

 Blunt is staying in Belville's house.
 Florinda enters, sees Blunt and asks him for help.
 Blunt then attempts to rape her based on his new contempt for women.
 Frederick enters, also convinced that Florinda is a prostitute, and joins Blunt.
 Florinda gives them a diamond ring and asks them to consult Belville.
 Frederick fears that she might be a lady of some worth and asks Blunt to wait.
-Blunt is still sceptical but agrees.
+Blunt is still skeptical but agrees.
 Frederick locks Florinda in a room.